cvcpatton/recipe-scaler/README.md

 # 📂 Java Recipe Scaler
 Recipe Scaler - Capstone project for Java (CSC 1060-502)

-**Description**
-A Java console application that scales recipes up or down based on user input.
+**Description**: A Java console application that scales recipes up or down based on user input.
 Users enter the original recipe and serving size, then specify the desired servings.
 The program calculates and outputs the adjusted ingredient amounts.

-**Tech Stack**
-Java
+**Tech Stack**: Java
 * Arrays for storing ingredients
 * Loops and control statements for calculations
 * Console-based user interface